 The Truth Behind the Kombucha Craze

-Kombucha-lovers are adamant about all the health benefits the fermented beverage provides - digestive health, immune-boosting, detoxification, weight loss, cancer prevention, and several others.
-But does this fermented beverage actually live up to its hype?
+Kombucha-lovers are adamant about all the health benefits the fermented beverage provides, but does this kombucha actually live up to its hype?

 What is Kombucha?